 Geolocation vendors such as GeoComply must be flexible to overcome common issues.
 For example, in some states, sports betting won’t occur in casinos, but rather in tiny venues that are difficult to find.
-In places like these, hardware needs to be installed to prevent players from placing bets until they are inside a location with an interactive sportsbook.
+In places like these, hardware needs to be installed to prevent players from placing bets until they are inside a property with an interactive sportsbook.

 It is not just sportsbooks that have issues.
 You may also experience geolocation issues with online casinos as well as they also rely on the same technology and software.

 If you have not closed down the app properly or have been using it for a while, you may see this term – bet rejected geolocation expired.
-This means that the sportsbook can no longer find your location.
+This means that the sportsbook can no longer find your whereabouts.
 If this happens, log out of the app, close it down, open the app and confirm your location again.

 DraftKings, and more importantly, any legal US sportsbook knows your location thanks to this geolocation software.
 Even if you are trying to bet in the US and use VPN to attempt to change your location, there is software in place to detect that you are using a VPN and not physically in that location you say you are.